Biesito/Biesito/README.md

-- 👋 Hi, I’m Gabriel Ferreira
+- 🧙‍♂️ Hi, I’m Gabriel Ferreira
-- 👀 I’m interested in Data Science
+- ⚛️ I’m interested in Data Science
-- 🌱 I’m currently learning Statistics
+- 🌲 I'm working on PineStake
-- ⚡ Fun fact: bleach is my favorite anime
+- 💭 Fun fact: bleach is my favorite anime

 <!---
 Biesito/Biesito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.